Niklaaus/assessment/README.md

 ##### Note: Only one percentage-based discount can be applied per bill, and these are not applicable to groceries.

 #### Fixed Discount:
-- A \$5 discount is applied for every \$100 in the amount calculated after applying the percentage discount ,if any, on the applicable items.
+- A \$5 discount is applied for every \$100 in the amount calculated after applying the percentage discount.

 #### Strategy design pattern: